 Volunteers complement the care provided by professional staff.
 As a volunteer, you can gain personal satisfaction from helping others, obtain experience relevant to your future employment or educational plans, meet new people and learn more about the health care system.

-The minimum volunteer commitment varies depending on the site and the specific volunteer position you are interested in.
 As a general rule, we ask volunteers to commit to two to three hours per week on a regular day for a minimum of four months.
+The minimum volunteer commitment may be greater than 4 months depending on the site and the volunteer position of interest to you.

 - Shop-by-Phone – Volunteers take orders and grocery shop for homebound seniors to ensure they have access to healthy food.